 Todayinfo.kz

-Professions at risk: MP explains how AI will eliminate translators and lawyers
+Professions at risk of autism: deputy explains how AI will destroy translators and lawyers

 By Мұхтар Жексенбай··2 min read

-Professions at risk: MP explains how AI will eliminate translators and lawyers
+Professions at risk of autism: deputy explains how AI will destroy translators and lawyers

 📷 Дереккөз: inbusiness.kz

-Kazakhstan's applicants are increasingly choosing professions that may disappear in the coming years.
+Kazakhstani applicants are choosing professions that may disappear in the coming years.
 This was stated by Mazhilis deputy Askhat Aimagambetov during a government hour.

-Aimagambetov noted that critical sectors for the economy remain empty.
-'Livestock farming – 0.15 people per spot, metallurgy – 0.07.
-We allocated tens of thousands of grants to IT as a 'profession of the future,' but employment among young developers aged 22–25 dropped by 20%.
-We are training 'yesterday's coders' when AI already writes code itself,' he explained.
+Aimagambetov noted that sectors important for the real economy remain vacant.
+“Livestock farming – 0.15 people per place, metallurgy – 0.07.
+We allocated tens of thousands of grants to IT as a ‘profession of the future,’ but the employment of young developers aged 22–25 fell by 20% last year.
+We are training ‘yesterday’s coders’ in the era of AI that writes code itself,” he said.

-The deputy also criticized weak regulation of paid admissions to universities.
-'Universities continue to enroll thousands of fee-paying students in outdated specialties.
-Citizens pay millions for diplomas in professions that will not be in demand.
-According to the Ministry of Labor, 56% of new jobs by 2030 will be for mid- and low-skill professions.
-Yet we produce graduates with higher education at 5–6 times the demand,' he concluded.
+The deputy also criticized the weak regulation of paid admissions to universities.
+“Universities continue to admit thousands of paid students in unpopular specialties.
+Citizens pay millions of tenge for diplomas in specialties that will not be in demand.
+According to the Ministry of Labor, by 2030, 56% of new jobs will be created for mid- and low-skilled professions.
+But we are training specialists with higher education 5–6 times more than needed,” he concluded.

 Related